 In Hiking with Nietzsche, the author, John Kaag, is revisiting the Swiss town of Sils-Maria, where Nietzsche wrote Thus spoke Zarathustra.
-Despite the title, neither entirely about Nietzsche or hiking; more of a memoir and biography of the author himself, and the perception of the life and philosophy of Nietzsche.
+Despite the title, neither entirely about Nietzsche or hiking; more of a memoir and biography of the author himself, and his perception of the life and philosophy of Nietzsche.

-A well-written and thought-provoking book I would recommend if you like Philosophy, or just want an unusual and relatively easy read.
+A well-written and thought-provoking book I would recommend if you like Philosophy (and/or Friedrich Nietzsche, of course), or just want an unusual and relatively easy read.